 Where practices are carried out in an undertaking in which radiation sources may cause increased exposure of workers to radiation, the health of such persons must be protected as far as possible.
 Examples of radiation sources are equipment which generate ionising radiation, such as X-ray devices, on the one hand, and radioactive substances which emit ionising radiation on the other.

 In order to protect the health of these persons as far as possible, there are legal regulations, compliance with which is primarily the responsibility of the companies concerned.
 The basic principles of these regulations are that the use of ionising radiation must be justified in all cases and that radiation exposure for humans and the environment must be kept as low as reasonably possible.
-An application is justified if the benefits outweigh the disadvantages and risks.
+An application is justified if the possible benefits outweigh the disadvantages and risks.

 On the basis of an EU directive, the entire radiation protection legislation has been revised.
-These new legal requirements entered into force in the year 2020.
+These legal requirements entered into force in the year 2020.

 - The operation of radiation generators and